Colchicine and Probenecid

 - Talk with your doctor before you drink alcohol.

 - Avoid grapefruit and grapefruit juice.

-- Deadly overdoses have happened with this medicine in adults and children.
+- Deadly overdoses have happened with colchicine and probenecid in adults and children.
 Keep away from children.
 Do not take more than you were told.
 If this drug is taken by accident, call your poison control center or get medical care right away.